 - Cultural excursions and visits to sites of historical significance

 - Trip interruption/travel insurance

 - Transportation to/from O'Hare International Airport

 Upon acceptance, submit one (1) cashier's check or money order payable to Elgin Community College in the amount of $582.00 to the Culinary Arts Center to the attention of Chef Jill Russell.
 This payment serves as your deposit for the international airfare and iNext insurance.
 The remaining costs for the international airfare will be paid through fundraising efforts organized by the Culinary Arts Center.

 To apply for the Anoulème, France short-term culinary program please complete the following forms:

-- Angoulème, France Study Abroad Application (see The Office of International Student Services and Study Abroad in B105 for application)
+- Angoulème, France Study Abroad Application (see The Center for International Education and Programs in B105 for application)

-Submit completed form to the Office of International Student Services and Study Abroad in building B, room B105.
+Submit completed form to the Center for International Education and Programs in building B, room B105.

 For more information, please contact the Center for International Education and Programs at firstname.lastname@example.org or stop by B105.